Bringing together researchers across the world to develop and use applied algebraic topology.

 - Fadil Santosa, Institute for Mathematics and its Applications

-In addition to the Team Leaders, the following help run the network.
+The following people help run the network.

 - Brittany Fasy - runs the forum